-- Another advantage of SUS is its versatility and applicability for various software, hardware or websites.
+- Another advantage of SUS is its versatility and applicability for various software, hardware, or websites.

-- Although System Usability Scale is not diagnostic, it is used to evaluate and pinpoint issues, thereby it helps in understanding where the problem lies.
+- Although System Usability Scale is not diagnostic, it is used to evaluate and pinpoint issues, and thereby it helps in understanding where the problem lies.

-- SUS has the ability to evaluate user satisfaction and is considerably inexpensive as compared to other similar methods.
+- SUS has the ability to evaluate user satisfaction and is considerably inexpensive compared to other similar methods.